 Instructions

-• Spread the fruit filling evenly in the pan.
-Remove the topping from the fridge and crumble it in your fingers if it has hardened while chilling.
-Cover the fruit filling evenly with the topping.
+• Remove the topping from the fridge and crumble it in your fingers if it has hardened while chilling.
+Sprinkle the topping evenly over the fruit filling.

-• Place the 9X13-inch dish on a foil-lined pan (in case the crumble bubbles a bit while baking) and bake for 45-50 minutes until the fruit mixture is bubbling and the topping is golden brown in spots.
+• Place the 9X13-inch dish on a foil-lined pan (in case the crumble bubbles a bit while baking) and bake for 45 to 50 minutes until the fruit mixture is thick and bubbling and the topping is golden brown in spots.

-• Let the crumble rest out of the oven for 15 minutes (the filling will thicken as it rests).
+• Let the crumble rest for 15 minutes (the filling will thicken as it rests).
 Serve warm with vanilla ice cream.

 Serving: 1 Serving, Calories: 392kcal, Carbohydrates: 65g, Protein: 4g, Fat: 14g, Saturated Fat: 8g, Cholesterol: 35mg, Sodium: 158mg, Fiber: 4g, Sugar: 36g